Rutgers University - New Brunswick Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Rutgers New Brunswick, approximately 50% of students took out student loans averaging $8,635 a year.
 That adds up to $34,540 over four years for those students.

 The student loan default rate at Rutgers New Brunswick is 3.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.